pdeschen/wuff-wiki/plugin.xml-for-eclipse-bundle.md

   - id="MyEclipsePlugin.MyView": id was synthesized from project name and view class name
   - name="MyEclipsePlugin MyView": name was synthesized from project name and view class name
   - class="myeclipseplugin.MyView": class points to qualified class name of the found view file.

+7. What should we do to change the view name?
+Very simple: give our own view definition.
+Create folder "tutorials/MyEclipsePlugin/src/main/resources", create file "plugin.xml" in it, insert code: